craig-glass/E-learning/TESTINGDOCUMENT.md

 ##Test plan

 To test every class within an app for its functionality and purpose and ensure all code works the way it was intended to.
-To create tests which will fail certain functions in order to raise the errors.
+To create tests which will purposely fail to see if the errors that occur are exactly as expected.

 ##Testing Methodology